Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Non-Hermitian Klein--Gordon embedding

 For stationary configurations,

 Eq.~(\ref{KG_general}) reduces to the time-independent equation

-This equation has the form of a Schr\"odinger-type eigenvalue problem with an attractive inverse-square potential, with the spectral parameter given by $E^2$ rather than $E$.
+This equation has the form of a Schrödinger-type eigenvalue problem with an attractive inverse-square potential, with the spectral parameter given by $E^2$ rather than $E$.
 Importantly, Eq.~(\ref{Sch_like}) follows exactly from the relativistic Klein--Gordon theory and does not rely on any nonrelativistic approximation.

 Equation~(\ref{Sch_like}) is manifestly scale invariant: under the transformation $r \to \lambda r$ and $E \to E/\lambda$, the equation remains unchanged.
 This continuous scale symmetry is the relativistic counterpart of the familiar conformal symmetry of the nonrelativistic inverse-square Hamiltonian.
 As in the standard anomalous problem, the attractive $1/r^2$ interaction leads to a singular radial operator that is not essentially self-adjoint for sufficiently large coupling.
 In the present setting, however, the interpretation is fundamentally different: the theory is explicitly non-Hermitian, and the singularity at the origin is endowed with a clear physical meaning as a one-way sink for probability.